Best Time of Year for Lateral Partner Moves | Legal Careers

 Compensation negotiations often favor January moves when firms have clear budget authorization.
 However, urgent fall needs sometimes create premium opportunities for in-demand specialties.

 The current market shows strong lateral demand outpacing supply in key growth areas, meaning qualified candidates have more timing flexibility than in previous cycles.
-Recent market data suggests strong revenue growth at large firms, creating expansion opportunities that can override traditional timing constraints.
+Public reporting (e.g., Am Law) has noted revenue growth at many large firms in recent years, creating expansion opportunities that can override traditional timing constraints.

 Strategic Timing Recommendations